These chicken tenders are made by dipping chicken in a garlic-flour, egg, and parmesan panko mixture, then baking to crispy, golden perfection.

 As a Side Dish

 For a full meal, pair the baked chicken tenders with ranch roasted potatoes or air fryer french fries.
 To round out the meal, serve the tenders on top of a fresh homemade caesar salad, corn tomato and avocado salad, or ultimate garden salad.
+Or pair with roasted baby carrots or broccolini for an extra serving of veggies.

 Storing and Reheating Tips